Teacher Education

 Prerequisites: Graduate standing.
 In this course, candidates will improve their teaching effectiveness through the use of various models of instruction that are based on current learning theories and research in teaching methodology to improve the achievement of diverse learners.
 This course focuses on inquiry models for effectively teaching the state standards as well as college, career, citizenship, and global readiness.
 Prior instructional experience is recommended.
 It is recommended that this course be taken concurrently with ED PSY 6030.

-TCH ED 6440 Innovation in Education: 3 semester hours
+TCH ED 6423T Learning Through Inquiry for Teachers in Residence: 3 semester hours

 TCH ED 6445 Integration of Geospatial Resources into K-12 STEM Teaching: 3 semester hours